|

 up to Cairns, hopefully with new travel buddies.
 Shaz got a ticket for the bus, and I miraculously got in touch (in 15miutes)

+with aFrench couple wanting to go North, perfect (although they are French....)
 The next day I said farewell to Sharon , and then welcome to Emily and Julien!

 And then took Oscar back to the garage as his oil leak was still leaking a bit.
 A new oil pressure switch, fan belts and 2